alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 In a second step custom data is generated from the raw data and saved in a new position in the database.
 The new data contains only relevant data from the source and processed information.
 The Address is composed using raw data fields.
 Partial post code is extracted (district) to be used a search key.

-Original records from HM Land Registry contains a field ("action") which is still not clear how should be used.
-It indicates that the record can be new or a deletion or a change of previous one.
+Data are stored in a MongoDB database.

-It is also not clear what is the unique identifier of records (if there is one).
+"Transaction ID" is (should be) the unique identifier for records.

-The process can be execute against a file that contains the same data multiple times (it is idempotent) ?
+The process can be execute against a file that contains the same data multiple times (it is idempotent).
 How to recognize that a file is already elaborated and eventually force a new elaboration?
 The process can retrieve the file itself?

+## Developer configuration

+The program read configuration from the config.py file.
+On the local dev machine you can use a config_dev.py file that override the default values.

 # HM Land Registry